-Victor Neto is a researcher and teacher developing work on Advanced Manufacturing Technologies, specially involving nano-materials and nano-fabrication techniques, thermoplastics injection molding, and eco-design and eco-efficiency.
+Victor Neto is a researcher and teacher developing work on Advanced Manufacturing Technologies for Product Development, specially involving nano-materials and nano-fabrication techniques, thermoplastics injection molding, and eco-design and eco-efficiency.

 In this scope, his current main research effort is between two important projects: (i) New Products from Secondary Polymers reinforced with Nanoparticles; and (ii) Nanotechnology Usability Tool (NTU) for optimization of nano-based products.

 Project (i) is contributing to the development recycled polymer-based products, such as filament for fused filament fabrication, injection molding, compression molding or extrusion, with enhanced properties due to the incorporation of nanoparticles such as carbon nanotubes, graphene or metal oxides.
 This is an important topic for the development of sustainable manufacturing solutions.
 Several MSc dissertations and other indicators were already developed with in this project.

 Project (ii) is the reply to the lack of tools for the analysis the nano-based product development, considering materials and production processes in the point of view of eco & social indicators, costs, and adequacy of the product in relation with the market.
 A PhD thesis has been already developed and several other indicators were already developed with in this project.